FABB2011/GAN_PI-2/README.md

 # GAN movie maker

-This program create a video clip from an audio file.
+This program create a video clip from an audio file chosen by the user.
 The generated clip adapt himself to the frequencies and the rythm of the chosen track.

 # Requirements